-There are many websites offering online or DIY divorce.
-This is misleading, as divorce cannot be granted online.
+There are many websites offering online or DIY divorce, including SD Law.
+Divorce cannot actually be granted online.
 All divorces in South Africa are granted either in the High Court or the Divorce Court, as a division of the Magistrate’s Court.
 Only a judge can grant a divorce order.
-An online divorce attorney simply charges to provide the relevant documentation.
+“Online divorce” means that the divorce attorney provides you with the relevant documentation for a small fee.
 They do not appear in court for either plaintiff or defendant.

 Advice and guidance is fundamental

-Online or DIY divorce is only suitable for couples who have discussed and agreed the terms of the divorce.
+Online or DIY divorce can be a cost-effective option and is suitable for couples who have discussed and agreed the terms of the divorce.
 However, there are many factors the divorcing couple might not have considered.
 Certain issues, undisclosed or unresolved at time of divorce, can come back to haunt the couple later in life.

 If the divorcing couple rents their home, has no children, and has no other property in common, a DIY divorce might be appropriate.
 But if there is a shared marital home, with a bond, there are complex issues such as the transfer of property to manage.
 There are many financial implications of divorce when assets are involved, and only a legal adviser can make sure all elements of the marital estate are accounted for.